Hi, glad you’re here, my 7-year-old can’t read either. In fact, go back a couple of years and my first 7-year-old

 If Your 7-Year-Old Can’t Read, Don’t Stress

 Don’t force it.
-Watch and wait, find out what floats their boat.
+Watch and wait, find out what floats their boat, it worked for us, maybe it will work for you.

 You could, of course, take the radical unschooling route and leave them to read when they’re ready, that’s cool, but not for me.
-I think their lives would be enriched by reading, so I want to get it nailed, but I wasn’t in the rish that the schools are in.
+I think their lives would be enriched by reading, so I want to get it nailed, but I wasn’t in the rush that the schools are in.
 I guess we take the middle ground.

 Don’t turn them off the written word with those horrible readers.
 They work for some, but not for all.
 Don’t push, criticise or shame them into reading.
 Give them choices, make it fun and take the pressure off.
 Find any sort of puzzle or game that involves words.
 Child 2 loves Monopoly but we soon realised that he wasn’t actually reading the words, he’d memorised the cards.
 He has, what I think will turn out to be, a photographic memory.

 Knowledgeable people have written knowledgeable posts about this subject.
 I’m just sharing my experiences, from one mum to another.
 Why?

 Because a few years ago I sat at the computer, late at night, tearful and stressed and Googled “My 7-year-old can’t read.”
 Good luck.